 - Preparing your home for sale by neutralising and decluttering should have happened long before your first viewing.
 Take the time to make your home clean and tidy.
-Washing up piled in the sink will divert a buyer's attention away from the space and focusing them on the negative.
+Washing up piled in the sink will divert attention away from the space and draw focus to the negative.

 - It is commonly quoted that the best viewings are conducted by an estate agent alone, without the seller being present.
 They can be objective and are available to answer any questions that may arise.

 - If you do want to be present, give people the space to view your home freely.
 House hunters may be put off by your presence.

 - If you are conducting the viewing, lead them to the best room in the house to start with, to make the best possible impression.

 - Do let them know that you are available for any questions they may have at the end and don’t rush them.